Table of Contents

 Under Method 2, Jen could also use any method that she applies consistently and that is in accordance with reasonable business practice.
 For example, she could claim 3 days of the standard meal allowance even though a federal employee would have to use Method 1 and be limited to only 2½ days.

 The following discussion applies to travel in the United States.
 For this purpose, the United States includes the 50 states and the District of Columbia.
 The treatment of your travel expenses depends on how much of your trip was business related and on how much of your trip occurred within the United States.
 See Part of Trip Outside the United States , later.

 You can deduct all of your travel expenses if your trip was entirely business related.
 If your trip was primarily for business and, while at your business destination, you extended your stay for a vacation, made a personal side trip, or had other personal activities, you can deduct only your business-related travel expenses.
 These expenses include the travel costs of getting to and from your business destination and any business-related expenses at your business destination.

 You work in Atlanta and take a business trip to New Orleans in May.
-Your business travel totals 850 miles round trip.
-On your way, you stop in Mobile to visit your parents.
-You spend $2,110 for the 9 days you are away from home for travel, meals, lodging, and other travel expenses.
-If you had not stopped in Mobile, you would have been gone only 6 days, and your total cost would have been $1,810.
-You can deduct $1,810 for your trip, including the cost of round-trip transportation to and from New Orleans.
+On your way home, you stop in Mobile to visit your parents.
+You spend $2,165 for the 9 days you are away from home for travel, meals, lodging, and other travel expenses.
+If you had not stopped in Mobile, you would have been gone only 6 days, and your total cost would have been $1,878.
+You can deduct $1,878 for your trip, including the cost of round-trip transportation to and from New Orleans.
 The deduction for your meals is subject to the 50% limit on meals mentioned earlier.